Hanoon02/Calculator/README.md

 # Calculator

-## A Simple Calculator Made Using HTML,CSS and JS
+## A Simple Calculator Made Using HTML, CSS and JS